 This function will print the given string to the console (on stdout) and return the message as the result.
-The function also accepts format strings, similar to the format function.
-The string has '[object] ' prepended to it, where 'object' is the name of the object template.
+The string has '[object] 'prepended to it, where 'object' is the name of the object template.
 This functionality must be activated either from the command line or via a compiler option (see compiler manual for details).
 If this is not activated, the function will not evaluate the argument and will return undef.